Key Findings

 We found that:

-Major grocery retailers don’t know which pesticides are being used in their supply chains or how much is being used.
-Just five companies have taken first steps on pesticide tracking.
+Even leading companies do not have visibility into which pesticides are used in their supply chains or where the highest risks lie — a critical need to meaningfully measure and manage progress.
+A handful of companies have begun taking initial steps toward understanding pesticide use in their supply chains.
 Walmart encourages fresh produce suppliers to annually report use of nitroguanidine neonicotinoids and chlorpyrifos.
-Costco and Whole Foods have pilot-level pesticide tracking programs through their participation in the Equitable Food Initiative.
 Aldi requires suppliers of key commodities to disclose whether they use chlorpyrifos and neonicotinoids.
 CVS conducted a pilot pesticide analysis in key own brand commodity chains.
-These types of initiatives must be scaled industry-wide.
+Ahold Delhaize reports a pilot-level effort to track suppliers’ practices related to pollinator health and pesticide use.
+These types of initiatives must be scaled significantly and adopted industry-wide.